Studies Seeking Community Participation

 Genetics of Eye Diseases for genetic studies in diabetic retinopathy (participants should have Type 2 Diabetes treated with medication for at least 5 years, or Type 1 Diabetes); keratconus (participants should have keratoconus diagnosed by an optometrist or ophthalmologist); and advanced glaucoma (participants should have any type of glaucoma with severe vision loss treated by an ophthalmologist).
 Contact: email@example.com or (03) 62264731

-AirRater is recruiting people in Tasmania and the Australian Capital Territory with asthma, hay fever or other lung conditions, or carers of those with these conditions.
-Contact: 1800 322 102 or email@example.com
+AirRater is recruiting people in Tasmania, the ACT and the Northern Territory with asthma, hay fever or other lung conditions, or carers of those with these conditions.
+Contact: 1800 322 102 or firstname.lastname@example.org

 STAREE: STAtins in Reducing Events in the Elderly investigating whether a statin can prolong good health and maintain independence among people aged 70 years and older.
 Contact: email@example.com or 1800 770 664